inoxlang/inox/README.md

 The Inox platform is released as a **single binary** that will contain all you need to develop, test, and deploy web apps that are primarily rendered server-side.
 Applications are developped using **Inoxlang**, a sandboxed programming language that deeply integrates with Inox's built-in database engine, testing engine and HTTP server.

-**⚠️ Important node: bear in mind that the current version of Inox is 0.2, not 1.0.
+**Important node: bear in mind that the current version of Inox is 0.2, not 1.0.
 The first stable versions of Inox won't support high-scalability applications.**

-**Here are a few example files that are part of a basic todo app.**
+Here are a few example files that are part of a basic todo app.

 ![image](https://github.com/inoxlang/inox/assets/113632189/f6aed69d-ff30-428e-ba5b-042f72ac329e)